jsarchibald/cs50/exercises/week7.md

 ### 5c.
 If you run into trouble, reset your database.

 If your code behaves unexpectedly, not to worry.
-The simulation program you just ran in **(5a)** stored a version of your `cabbages.db` before you ran it as well as after.
+The simulation program you just ran in **(5a)** stored a version of your `cabbages.db` before you ran it as well as right after.
 To reset your database, just run one of:

 ```
 python simulate.py -r before